larrylawl/auto-github-issue-labeller-action/README.md

 ## Why should you use our NLP labeller?

 **Works out of the box.** No need to come up with regexes (traditional approach).
-No dependencies added to your codebase.
+No additional dependencies or storage space for models needed.

 **Works well.** On our test repositories (`Flutter`, `OhMyZsh`, and `Electron`), our classifier achieved F1 score of 0.8758 and accuracy score of 0.8785.
 Well beats the regex-baseline classifier, which achieved F1 score of 0.3634 and